 Through BIM, construction professionals visualize the entire lifecycle of a construction project, from design and actual construction to operation and maintenance.
 The application of BIM results in better coordination, reduced rework, and better project outcomes.

-A plant-growing company, Leider Greenhouses successfully took advantage of smart technologies to achieve its long-term goal.
+A plant-growing company, Leider Greenhouses, successfully took advantage of smart agritech to achieve its long-term goal.
 It involved migrating its legacy plant-growing algorithms, rooted in centuries of experience, into a modern cloud application.
 This new app operates faster and is accessible from anywhere, providing enhanced flexibility compared to the original desktop applications confined to office workstations.

 The comprehensive update of their infrastructure fosters seamless operations.
 These changes have resulted in a lower cost of plant production, making the workforce more productive.
 The viable production system, securely deployed on the client’s servers, keeps data protected without any risk of loss or breach.